 Compared to previous research, our findings align with the importance of capturing nonlinear dynamics in heart rate variability to understand cardiac responses during exercise (Gronwald et al., 2019a).
 Similarly, previous studies have shown that dynamic fluctuations in RRi can serve as critical indicators of cardiorespiratory fitness, supporting the need for models to address the complexity of cardiovascular responses during physical stress (Mongin et al., 2022).
 However, while many existing models focus primarily on linear metrics or aggregate HRV measures, our study provides a high-resolution analysis of RRi dynamics that enhances interpretability and application across diverse fitness levels and exercise intensities.

 Sobol analysis was selected for its capacity to handle non-linear, time-varying relationships, but it assumes parameter independence and demands substantial computational resources (Herman et al., 2013; Cheng et al., 2017; Harenberg et al., 2017).
 This assumption may overlook interdependencies typical in biological systems, where parameters such as decay rates and recovery kinetics often interact.
-For future work, alternative sensitivity methods, such as Bayesian sensitivity analysis, could address interdependencies and improve interpretive accuracy in complex biological contexts.
 Additionally, real-time applications in resource-limited environments may benefit from computational optimizations, such as surrogate modeling or sparse-grid approximations, to reduce processing time while maintaining analytical depth (Bornn et al., 2010; Xue and Zaidi, 2021).

 The practical application of this model extends to clinical monitoring and athletic training, but further validation is essential to confirm its robustness in real-world conditions.
 To support clinical decision-making, future studies should validate the model against established physiological benchmarks, such as VO2 max and lactate thresholds, facilitating its integration into routine health assessments.
 For instance, this model could be valuable in cardiovascular rehabilitation programs, where tracking real-time autonomic responses can help personalize exercise regimens, ensuring adequate recovery without overstressing the cardiovascular system.
 Furthermore, for at-risk populations, the model could assist in detecting autonomic irregularities indicative of early cardiovascular dysfunction (Thayer et al., 2010).